Sports Medicine Staff

 Dr. Amber Luhn

-Dr. Luhn and her husband, a Knoxville native, are the proud parents of two girls, 8 and 6 years old, and 4 year old twin boys.
+Dr. Luhn and her husband, a Knoxville native, are the proud parents of two girls and twin boys.
 Her children all enjoy being involved in Tae Kwon Do.
 Spending time with her family is her top priority in her leisure time.
 Dr. Luhn has been the team physician for Karns High School for six seasons.
 She is starting her third season as team physician for UT athletics.
-Her primary responsibilities for UT athletics are serving the Lady Vols soccer and basketball teams.
+Her primary responsibilities for UT athletics are serving the women's soccer and women's basketball teams.

 Dr. Russell Betcher